epoplavskis/pyit600/README.md

 ## About

 This package allows you to control and monitor your Salus iT600 smart home devices locally through Salus UG600 universal gateway.
-Currently only heating thermostats supported.
+Currently only heating thermostats and some sensors are supported.
 You have any other devices and would like to contribute - you are welcome to create an issue or submit a pull request.

 ## Installation